MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/integrate-a-mobile-broadband-app-with-other-windows-components.md

 - Keyboard up

-    **Note**
+    > [!NOTE]
-    When the touch keyboard is up, make sure that elements such as form fields scroll appropriately.
+    > When the touch keyboard is up, make sure that elements such as form fields scroll appropriately.

 The following examples show how some pages look when side by side with another app.